zuriscript/signalstory/docs/docs/store.md

 `Stores` serve as a central hub for managing a specific slice of the application's state.
 A store may be used globally but can also be scoped at a component or service level.
 Rather than using a single store for the entire application, the state can be distributed across multiple isolated stores.
 Each store could be responsible for managing state related to a specific domain entity or a feature.

 A store encapsulates a `WrtiableSignal` as state.
 It exposes the functions `set`, `update`, and `mutate` for performing state modifications.
-You may visit [Command](./building-blocks/command.md) to read more about semantics.
+If you're curious about semantics and theory, feel free to visit the [Command](./building-blocks/command.md) section for more information.

 :::info